jagal1910/xray-custom-integration-demo/README.md

 XRay Custom Integration Demo
 =====

-## What is a custom integration?
+## What is a Custom Integration?

-XRay can integrate with external services that provide information about vulnerabilities in packages.
-If a user wants to implement their own such service they can use a custom integration.
+By default Xray looks for vulnerabilities and licenses in its vulnerabilities database.

+In the case that you would like to enrich this data based on your internal sources you can use the Customer Integration option.

+It allows you to add your own vulnerabilities and licenses to a component that is being scanned by Xray.

+#### **How does it work?**

+Each time Xray scans a component, it will also call the integration to check if the integration has any additional vulnerability or license information about the component.

+If the integration provides such data, Xray will add these additional vulnerabilities and licenses to the data of the component in Xray, and will apply the Security and License policies based on these additions.

+This project contains an example of such a custom integration that you can use to learn what is expected from such an integration.Creating a custom Integration

-## Creating a custom Integration
+### Creating a custom Integration

 There are three pieces to set up:

-- Artifactory
 - Your custom integration server
 - XRay